 - A monadic computation has the ability to examine the intermediate results of the computation, and make decisions, as shown by the if statement.
 If you can't do that, you don't have a monadic computation.

-- In statically-typed languages, the type of the inner value is not fixed at the beginning.
+- In statically-typed languages, the type of the inner value is not determined by the incoming argument.
 It's a -> m b, not a -> m a, which is quite different.
 Note how x and y are of different types.

 - The monadic computation builds up a namespace as it goes along; note we determine x, then somewhat later use it in the return, regardless of which branch we go down, and in both cases, we do not use it right away.
 Many putative implementations end up with a pipeline, where each stage can use the previous stage's values, but can not refer back to values before that.